Andrea8Testa/Laboratorio/README.md

 ### Installation

-1. Create a Catkin workspace in a directory of your choice.
+1. Create a catkin workspace in a directory of your choice.
 Open terminal and navigate to src folder in your catkin workspace:
    ```sh
    cd ~/catkin_ws/src
    ```